munsifhusami1/Grants-Project/README.md

 2. Subrecipient compliance tracking for locally sponsored projects
 3. Cycle-specific reporting for FY 2022-2023 federal grant awards

 Reports were distributed to project managers, county liaisons, and executive staff via Power BI Report Builder.
 This ETL pipeline recreates and automates that manual workflow, reducing consolidation time across three source systems and eliminating the formatting inconsistencies that previously required manual correction before each reporting cycle.
-The Python pipeline documented above automates and extends this process for public use.